• Skip to primary navigation

 Once the pumpkin and the beef stew are cooked separately, the stew is poured into the pumpkin shell.
 For every bowl you serve, make sure to use the serving spoon to scrape some pumpkin into your bowl as well.
 If you do not want to serve the soup in a pumpkin bowl, you can also just make the soup on the stove and serve it without the pumpkin addition.

 This beef stew is such a great food to make for this autumn time of year!
-The smell of roasting pumpkin in the oven and the steam of a big, hearty bowl of delicious soup made this the perfect fall comfort food.
+The smell of roasting pumpkin in the oven and the steam of a big, hearty bowl of delicious soup made this the perfect fall comfort food (just like this Buatoro from Kiribati).
 As the weather gets chillier and that spooky time of year grows closer, you might find yourself at the pumpkin patch.
 If you do, make sure to pick up an extra one.
 Then, go home and experiment with this recipe!
 I promise it’s fun.
 Enjoy!

 If you need a little something sweet to go with your pumpkin stew, try this super simple Pillsbury Halloween Cookies that have pumpkins on them too.
 Just enough sweetness to fill that craving after a filling meal.